mit-cml/yrtoolkit/yr/tutorials/aidance.md

 ![distance formula ](../images/aiDance/distanceFormula.png){:.enlargeImage}

-which you may recall from high school Algebra.
-If any of the points are not defined, then the distance is set to an arbitrarily large value implying infinite distance between undefined points.
+which you may recall from high school Geometry and Algebra.

 ![distance function](../images/aiDance/distance.png){:.enlargeImage}